AnissHal/moodle_uhbc/README.md

 for course in courses:
   print(course.name) # Course name TP: Logique combinatoire et séquentielle print(course.link) # Course link https://moodle.univ-chlef.dz/fr/course/view.php?id=396
+  print(course.access) # see if the course is public or private or requires key password to access info = course.course_info() # this will start a fetch request | returns dict with all info course course.is_public() # returns True if the course is available to guest users and False if private or requires password
 ```
 ### Selector
 The selector works like css selector it starts with faculty name to departemnt name to study year and separated by a `.`